 Let’s say you are a market researcher in the US and want to send out a survey or questionnaire.
-The purpose of the survey is to understand your audience’s feelings toward a new cell phone you are about to launch.
+The survey aims to understand your audience’s feelings toward a new cell phone you are about to launch.
 You want to know what people in the US think about the new product to predict the phone’s success or failure before launch.

 Hypothetically, you choose the population of New York, which is 8.49 million.
 You use a sample size determination formula to select a sample of 500 individuals that fit into the consumer panel requirement.
 You can use the responses to help you determine how your audience will react to the new product.

-However, knowing how to determine a sample size requires more than just throwing your survey at as many people as you can.
-If your sample size is too big, it could waste resources, time, and money.
+However, determining a sample size requires more than just throwing your survey at as many people as possible.
+If your estimated sample sizes are too big, it could waste resources, time, and money.
 A sample size that’s too small doesn’t allow you to gain maximum insights, leading to inconclusive results.

 What are the terms used around the sample size?

 Before we jump into sample size determination, let’s take a look at the terms you should know: